aditp928/clicky-game/README.md

 # clicky-game

-A memory game that utilizes Reactjs
+A memory game that utilizes Reactjs.

 The application breaks down the UI into components, manages component state, and responds to user events.